Technigo/project-library/instructions.md

 ### index.html

 Here you will create some HTML elements.
-Don't forget to add IDs to the elements so that you can access and update them later on in the JavaScript file.
+Don't forget to add IDs to the elements so you can access and update them later in the JavaScript file.

 ### script.js

 In order to simplify the execution of this project, we have provided you with two arrays with data.
-Remove the one you are not using (or both if you create your own)
+Remove the one you are not using (or both if you create your own).

 ## How to get started